How Many Districts Are in India? Get the Latest Count 2025!

 Comparative Analysis of Districts Worldwide

-India is not the only country to have districts.
-But countries like the US and China also have district-level governance.
+India is not the only country with districts.
+Countries like the US and China also have district-level governance.

 • The US districts are called counties.
 There are 3006 counties in the US.